The new nomenclature says M4, but for all practical purposes you can put that to one side.

 Second is the arrival of turbochargers to keep the power output of the downsized engine appropriate for a new performance car.
 It follows a now-familiar formula: more powerful, faster, lighter, cleaner.

 Turbos aren’t renowned for providing the kind of instant engine response we’re used to in M cars, but they do produce torque and improve engine efficiency, thereby lowering CO2 emissions – hence their adoption here.
-The 2017 BMW M4 could raise the bar further as the formula looks set to remain the same while it use many of the performance parts fitted to the limited edition GTS.
+The turn of 2017, saw BMW M division increase the heat on its closest rivals by facelifting the regular M4 and by creating the hardcore, limited edition M4 GTS - while later in the year the halfway house or 'the perfect M4' joins the ranks in the shape of the M4 CS.